 Sec.
 503.1.2 Additional access.
-The fire code official is authorized to require more than one fire apparatus access road based on the potential for impairment of a single road by vehicle congestion, condition of terrain, climatic conditions or other factors that could limit access.
+The fire code official is authorized to require Discretionary projects located in State Responsibility Areas (SRA) and Local Responsibility Areas (LRA) with Very High Fire Hazard Severity Zones (VHFHSZ) more than one fire apparatus access road based on the potential for impairment of a single road by vehicle congestion, condition of terrain, climatic conditions or other factors that could limit access.
 When additional fire apparatus access roads are necessary as mitigation for the exceedance of the maximum allowable dead-end road length, the additional fire apparatus access road must be remote from the primary fire apparatus access road.